 - College Park Power in conjunction with MEAG has established the above-mentioned "Municipal Competitive Trust Fund" which is administered by MEAG for the benefit of each MEAG participant.
 The purpose of this fund is to offset future wholesale power cost increases, which allow each MEAG participant to stabilize rates and become increasingly competitive with surrounding public and private utilities. - A comprehensive cost of service study was completed based on data collected for Fiscal Year End June 30, 2009 and showed that overall rates are continuing to adequately recover all operating costs plus a reasonable margin.
 It also showed that College Park Power has some of the lowest rates in the State of Georgia.
-Georgia's 94 electrical companies participated in a 2014 rate analysis, performed by the Georgia Public Service Commission, which disclosed that College Park Power's winter rates were the 13th lowest and their summer rates were the 35th lowest in the State. - During FY 2015-16 the Power Department is proposing to transition all electric meters and water meters to the advanced stage of remote reading, connections, and disconnections.
-The process will take approximately 12 months including a pilot project, full deployment of meters, and a parallel read period.
-Once completed, the Power Department and Customer Service Department will have remote access to all meters for real time data and re-reads to expedite customer service needs. - All City departments contribute to the revenue stream by paying for their actual costs of electricity.
-The estimated revenue from Other City Sales will remain constant at \$300,000 for FY 2015-16. - The Georgia International Convention Center (GICC) power will remain constant at \$1.2 million for FY 2015-16.
+Georgia's 94 electrical companies participated in a 2014 rate analysis, performed by the Georgia Public Service Commission, which disclosed that College Park Power's winter rates were the 13th lowest and their summer rates were the 35th lowest in the State. - During FY 2016-2017 the Power Department will finish transitioning all electric meters and water meters to the advanced stage of remote reading, connections, and disconnections.
+The process involves a pilot project, full deployment of meters, and a parallel read period.
+Once completed, the Power Department and Customer Service Department will have remote access to all meters for real time data and re-reads to expedite customer service needs.

+- All City departments contribute to the revenue stream by paying for their actual costs of electricity.
+The estimated revenue from Other City Sales will remain constant at \$300,000 for FY 2016-2017. - The Georgia International Convention Center (GICC) power will remain constant at \$1.2 million for FY 2016-2017.

-The Power Fund has a 3 mil Power Cost Adjustment (PCA) for FY 2015-16.
-The increase is due an anticipated increase in power cost to be passed on to the City by MEAG in 2018.
+The Power Fund has included a 3 mil Power Cost Adjustment (PCA) for FY 2016-2017.
+The increase is required to offset an anticipated increase in power cost to be passed on to the City by MEAG in 2018.
 The increase in PCA is necessary for the Power Fund to continue to generate sufficient revenues necessary to contribute to cash reserves.

-Power Fund operating transfers for FY 2015-16 are as follows:
+Power Fund operating transfers for FY 2016-2017 are as follows:

-- Operating Transfers to the General Fund is \$1,535,414 for FY 2015-16, which represents an decrease of \$2,525,104 over the prior year budgeted transfer amount of \$4,060,518. - Operating transfers to the BIDA Fund is \$1,000,000 which represents a decrease of \$3,100,000 over the prior year budgeted transfer amount of \$4,100,000.
+- Operating Transfers to the General Fund is \$218,464 for FY 2016-2017, which represents an decrease of \$1,316,768 over the prior year budgeted transfer amount of \$1,535,414. - Operating transfers to the BIDA Fund of \$1,000,000 is consistent with the previous year fiscal year.